New posts approved for Surrey schools service!

 We are a large service covering all mainstream and specialist schools across Surrey, with office bases in Leatherhead, Redhill and Woking.
 We work with children with EHCPs as well as those needing targeted SEN support.

 - Salary starting at £31,843 for five days a week, 42 weeks per year (term time + 3 weeks of holiday working) pro-rata to £34,688

 - Flexible working options around school core hours

 - Mobile and agile working solutions

-- Comprehensive clinical supervision programme including a buddy, 1:1 meetings with line manager, extensive in house training programme and formal external training opportunities, access to clinical effectiveness groups, case study groups and an NQP / Band 5 group, termly study days, encouragement to join and attend CEN's relating to practice.
+- Comprehensive clinical supervision programme including a buddy, 1:1 meetings with line manager, extensive in house training programme and formal external training opportunities, access to clinical effectiveness groups, case study groups, termly study days, encouragement to join and attend CEN's relating to practice.